amallia/DB-Benchmark/README.md

 - Insert with deferred commit
 - Select with a WHERE condition on a primary key

+When execution starts whole benchmarks are attempted, 1000 queries per benchmarks.

 Results are presented as output of the command line.
-For each benchmark is printed number of query executed, total execution time and mean, maximum, minimum execution time per single query.
+For each benchmark is printed number of query executed, total execution time (in milliseconds) and mean, maximum, minimum execution time per single query.

 ### Prerequisites